OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-25.md

 When they drink it, they will stagger and go mad because of the sword I am sending among them.”

 ## Jeremiah 25:17
-So I took the cup from the Lord’s hand and made all the nations to whom he sent me drink it:
+So I took the cup from the Lord’s hand and gave it to all the nations to whom he sent me:

 ## Jeremiah 25:18
 Jerusalem and the towns of Judah, its kings and officials, to make them a ruin and an object of horror, scorn, and a curse, as it is today;